Rotuma: European contact

 Tupaia's Map is among the most important artifacts to have come from late 18th-century European–Indigenous encounters in the South Pacific region and features, in Epeli Hau‘ofa's terms, a "sea of islands" extending for more than 7,000 km from Rotuma in the west to Rapa Nui in the east and more than 5,000 km from Hawai‘i in the north to New Zealand in the south.
 The earliest known confirmed European sighting of Rotuma was in 1791, when Captain Edward Edwards and the crew of HMS Pandora landed in search of sailors who had disappeared following the Mutiny on the Bounty.
 Some scholars have suggested that the first European to sight the island was, instead, Pedro Fernandes de Queirós; his description of an island he sighted is consistent with the characteristics and location of Rotuma.
 However, this possibility has not been conclusively substantiated.

 France, Catholicism, and Coquille

 Frenchman René Lesson whose sharing of his beliefs in 1824 was recorded as the first such occasion on the island.
-This act effectively rendered French Catholicism the first religion to reach Rotumans' ears.

 In 1824, French surgeon and naturalist René Lesson arrived in Rotuma onboard the vessel Coquille.
 Lesson observed that the Rotumans had no awareness of an afterlife; his revelation of such an idea therefore made French Catholicism, the official religion of the state of his employ, the Kingdom of France, the first faith shared with the Rotumans.
 His catechising would subsequently be formalised and reinforced by French Marists two decades later, most especially in the formerly conjoined chiefdoms of Faguta, Pepjei and Juju, as well as extending into neighbouring districts, especially Ituʻtiʻu.